mhadam/snowplow.wiki-fork/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector.md

 You should fill the rest of the `collector.streams.sink` section according to your selection as a sink.

+To use `stdout` as a sink comment everything in the `collector.streams.sink` but `collector.streams.sink.enabled` which should be set to `stdout`.

 ### 2. Setting the P3P policy header

 The P3P policy header is set in `collector.p3p`, and